mchelen-gov/project-automation-test/.github/ISSUE_TEMPLATE/new-issue-project-a.md

 ---
-name: Some Sample - Request Template
+name: New Issue - Project A
 about: To request doing something
 title: Sample Request for [Team]
 labels: project_a